mhersson/mpls/README.md

 <details>
 <summary>Build From Source</summary>

-If you prefer to build from source or if no prebuilt binaries are available for your architecture, follow these steps:
+If you prefer to build from source, if you want the KaTeX math extension, or if no prebuilt binaries are available for your architecture, follow these steps:

 1. **Clone the repository**: